abaker42/crypto-shelfy-template/README.md

 - `NEXT_PUBLIC_SOLANA_WS` - Websocket endpoint for subscriptions.
 If not set the code will derive a `ws://`/`wss://` URL from `NEXT_PUBLIC_SOLANA_RPC` by switching the protocol.

 Setting these helps avoid subscription interruptions when using providers that require a separate websocket URL.
+## DEV NOTE
+Token Gating only checks if a wallet is connected.
+For token/NFT ownership checks upgrade to premium version [LinkComingSoon].

 See `SETUP.md` for step-by-step setup and configuration guidance for WalletConnect and Solana RPC providers.